Car finance explained

 - Compare interest rates by looking at the annual percentage rate (APR), which includes the interest rate plus all other lender’s charges.
 The larger your deposit, the lower the interest rate is likely to be.

 - Compare the total cost of borrowing, including interest and all charges over the term of the loan.

-- Think carefully before buying payment protection insurance or GAP insurance cover that pays out if your car is stolen or a total write-off.
-Both can be expensive and may give limited cover.
+- Think carefully before buying payment protection insurance or GAP insurance cover paying out if your car is stolen or a total write-off.
+Both can be expensive and might give limited cover.

 - Remember with leasing, you’re charged a fee if you repay early or exceed the forecast mileage.